19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 - Video on conservation of energy in control volume form.

-- A great video on better understanding the Bernoulli equation.
+- This a great video on better understanding the Bernoulli equation.

-- The use of graphics in this video reinforce the meaning of the Bernoulli equation.
+- The use of graphics in this video reinforces the meaning of the Bernoulli equation.

 - Another good video describing the applications of the Bernoulli equation.